 A word of warning... written contracts of employment are legally binding so it is always best to talk to someone who knows about employment and the industry that you work in.

-For employers of equestrian staff, you're in luck!
-In conjunction with Clarke and Willmott Solicitors LLP we've created a really simple tool that will help you to create employment contracts in not time.
+For employers of equestrian staff, you're in luck, we've created a really simple tool that will help you to create employment contracts in not time.

 The EEA Contract Creator is your tool for creating a legally binding written 'Statement of the Main Terms and Conditions of Employment' with your employees.